electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 print(my_string)
 ```

 Sometimes we want the user to type in a number rather than a string.
-We can use the `int()` function to convert the string to a number.
+We can combine the `int()` function with the `input()` function to convert the string to a number.

 \begin{codelisting}
 \codecaption{Getting input from user}